florae123/taxi-simulator-lab/README.md

 # Bluemix Hands-on Lab for IoT Creating a Taxi-Simulartor

 In this Lab you will create a **Taxi-Simulartor** for IoT.
-This Taxi-Simulator will create sample data for a Data Analytics part, in one of the following Hands-on Labs.
+This Taxi-Simulator will create sample data for a Data Analytics part, in one of the following Labs of a Hands-on Workshop.

-The objective is you will get a basic understanding of the IBM IoT and customize your own flow in Node-RED, using the give given IoT Data to display in your Node-RED Dashboard.
+The objective that you will get a basic understanding of the IBM IoT and how customize your own flow in Node-RED, by using the given IoT Data to display in your Node-RED Dashboard UI.

 **Functionality of the existing Node-RED flow**

-1. The simulator will create different Taxi devices inside the Watson IoT Platform.
+1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
-2. You can choose the count of the taxis you want create.
+2. You can choose the count of the taxis you want to create.
 3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.
+4. The flow contains a dashboard UI which provides
+- Create sample IoT devices
+- Observe the speeding of the Taxis
+- Observe the first simulated taxi and if the speeding is to high get a notification.
+(This will be your task to implement)

 **This Hands-on Lab Contains the following steps**